 Obsolescence Spurring an Opportunity to InnovateBy Garth Niethe

 Obsolescence of semiconductor components within electronic subsystems is a very real and ever present threat to every electronics design engineer.
 A timely reminder of this truth came to EM Solutions when they released their wideband Ka nanoBUC HUB back in 2014.
-As EM Solutions marketing personal were launching a new range of wideband GaN products based around this core technology, certain key suppliers were busy announcing changes of their own.
+As EM Solutions marketing personnel were launching a new range of wideband GaN products based around this core technology, certain key suppliers were busy announcing changes of their own.
 Analog Devices’ acquisition of Hittite, and Triquint’s merger with RFMD created a ripple effect throughout the electronics industry, not least upon EM Solutions’ new range of BUCs.
 These products relied upon unique cutting-edge microwave components, which suddenly were made obsolete by this merger activity.

 Fortunately the obsolescence was rolled out gradually and last time purchases gave EM Solutions a chance to buy more time while they considered their options.
 The biggest hurdle to overcome was not the amplifiers in the BUC transmit chain or the MMICs used for the oscillators, but a variable frequency filter, used in the local oscillator (LO) driver chain.
 The unavailability of this part caused a major rethink on the operation of EM Solutions’ dual-band BUC upconverter architecture.